coders-school/templates/module1/08-homework.md

 You don't need to remember about all constructors.

-More advanced version can also have a template parameter `Allocator`.
+A more advanced version can also have a template parameter `Allocator`.

 You don't need to implement everything.
 Just start and try as much as you can.